stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 ##### Enable on a HostedCluster

-Set the following parameter in HypershiftDeployment, when creating a cluster:
+Set the following parameters in HypershiftDeployment, when creating a cluster:
 ```
 spec:
   hostedClusterSpec: